ThijnK/JUGE/docs/MAZE.md

     contest_generate_tests.sh maze <number-of-runs> <first-run-number> <time-budget-seconds>
    ```

-   This runs the MAZE tool with the configuration specified in the [MAZE Runool`](/maze_runtool/src/main/java/sbst/runtool/MazeTool.java) file.
+   This runs the MAZE tool with the configuration specified in the [MAZE Runtool`](/maze_runtool/src/main/java/sbst/runtool/MazeTool.java) file.
    That file is where the cli arguments are passed to MAZE.
-   However, for quick changes to the search strategy and concrete-driven options, you can edit the [`runtool`](/tools/maze/runtool) script in the `tools/maze` directory.
+   However, for quick changes to either the search strategy or whether to run in concrete-driven mode, you can edit the [`runtool`](/tools/maze/runtool) script in the `tools/maze` directory.
    The `runtool` script is what will be called when you run `contest_generate_tests.sh`.
    Inside that script, you can change the current call `java -cp lib/maze_runtool-1.0.0.jar sbst.runtool.Main` to add two positional arguments, the first for the search strategy and the second for the concrete-driven option: